Aymen-Besbes/Client_Server_Over_CAN/README.md

 # Client Server Communication Using CAN

 ## Overview
-This repository is presentic a simple Client Server communication for CAN Protocol Using Rust Programming Language.
+This repository is presenting a simple Client Server communication for CAN Protocol Using Rust Programming Language.
 The client sends a data frame within a frameid via an interface configured into the configuration file.toml
 ## Project Structure